mqless/mqless.github.io/_docs/install-ec2.md

 4. Choose the IAM role you created earlier.
 5. Add storage, MQLess is not using the storage (yet), so it will only be for the operating system and page file.
 6. Add tag `mqless` without a value and click next.
-7. Create the security group for MQLess.
+7. Create a security group for MQLess.
 MQLess is using port 34543 by default, so open that port for other security groups that will be allowed to send messages to the actors.
-Also consider open your own ip for testing purposes.
+Also, consider opening your own IP for testing purposes.
 8. Click Review and Done and create the machine.

 ## Installing MQLess